DrLegitamate/WordWeave/README.md

 ## 🎯 Learning Methodology

-GlobalFoxTalk uses proven language learning principles:
+WordWeave uses proven language learning principles:

 ### Contextual Learning
 Words are learned in their natural context, making them more memorable and easier to understand.